Red Antigua Logo slogan

 Using /etc/hosts

-This is a DNS setup tutorial, but first we will have a look at how names can be resolved using /etc/hosts instead of running a DNS server such as BIND.
+It covers how to how hostnames can be resolved using /etc/hosts instead of running a DNS server such as BIND.

 Using /etc/hosts (top)

-Let's say you have setup Apache on the local host, and want to access some document:
+Let's say you have setup Apache (or any web server) on the local host, and want to access a document:

 http://0/myfirsttest.html